After a Parasite Cleanse: How to Rebuild Your Gut Microbiome

 Foods to Avoid Post-Cleanse

-Your diet must also eliminate items that cause irritation or risk reinfection.
-Highly processed products with additives can trigger inflammation.
 To prevent a new parasitic infection, avoid undercooked meat and handle raw fish carefully, as proper freezing is needed to kill parasites like Anisakis simplex.
-This cautious approach is a key part of your long-term treatment strategy.
-For comprehensive guidance, review our how-to parasite cleanse guide for what to expect at each phase.[11]Nutman TB (2012) — Evaluation and differential diagnosis of marked, persistent eosinophilia — Immunology and Allergy Clinics of North America View source
+This cautious approach is a key part of your long-term treatment strategy and supports lasting digestive health.[11]Nutman TB (2012) — Evaluation and differential diagnosis of marked, persistent eosinophilia — Immunology and Allergy Clinics of North America View source

 Monitoring Your Recovery Through Lab Testing